nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The following diagram demonstrate the structure of the `Storage` component
 <br><img src="images/StorageClassDiagram.png" width="800"><br>

-The following is a brief remarks of some key files in the `Storage` component:
+The following are of some key files in the `Storage` component:
 - [`Storage.java`](../src/main/java/seedu/doist/storage/StorageManager.java):  contains an `interface` that defines reading and writing operation of user preferences and to-do list.
     These operations are defined using different methods (API).
     Some representatives methods are listed here: